Engineer for a Summer: 3 Learnings From My Internship with Amplitude

 If you’d told me a year ago that product analytics were required for building great products, I probably would have laughed it off.
-Until I watched a talk given by Spenser Skates, co-founder and CEO of Amplitude, my view on product development was focused solely on the engineering side.
+Until I watched given by Spenser Skates, co-founder and CEO of Amplitude, my view on product development was focused solely on the engineering side.
 But Spenser’s presentation opened my eyes to the fact that great products need more than great engineering — they need product analytics, too.

 Curiosity piqued, I met the Amplitude engineering team in-person at the MIT Career Fair last spring and was struck by a demo of the company’s analytics platform and how easily it presented complex data.
 Eager to learn more about product analytics, I decided to dive headfirst into the subject by working as an engineering intern on Amplitude’s infrastructure team.